ruth-mapr/drill/_docs/rn/003-alpha-rn.md

   * All tables are exposed as a single map field that contains
   * Drill Alpha doesn't support implicit or explicit casts outside those required above.
-  * Drill Alpha does not include, there are currently a couple of differences for how to write a query in In order to query against
+  * Drill Alpha does not include, there are currently a couple of differences for how to write a query in order to query against UDFs

-UDFs

   * Drill currently supports simple and aggregate functions using scalar, repeated and
   * Nested data support incomplete.
 Drill Alpha supports nested data structures as well repeated fields.
-However,
-  * asd